-The MPhys Particle Physics will build upon the MPhys Physics programme and give you a more advanced understanding of particle physics.
+The MPhys Particle Physics with a Research Year Abroad will build upon the MPhys Physics programme and give you a more advanced understanding of particle physics.
 This flagship programme is intended for students who wish to go on to study for a PhD.
 We aim to give you the skills and experience that will put you ahead of your peers.

 Our MPhys students have the option to move into these programmes once they have arrived in Southampton and established themselves as first-class students – typically you will move into the programme in your second year.
 Your courses will then be carefully coordinated to fast track you in three years to the frontier of knowledge in particle physics.